 Larry’s art has appeared in many magazines, both inside and as cover art.
 You may have seen his art in Pennsylvania Sportsmen; Turkey Call; Muzzle Blasts; Turkey and Turkey Hunting; Bowbender; Mountain Journal; Indian Artifacts and others.
 His illustrations have appeared in several books on hunting as well as many magazines.
 He has done art for several turkey call companies.
 He has sold prints across the nation.
 In 2000, he painted “Home To Kit-Han-Ne” featuring Delaware Indians coming home to (present-day) Kittanning in 1755.
 This art became the Armstrong County Bicentennial Print.
 A more recent painting depicts the 62nd Pennsylvania Volunteer Infantry during the Civil War at the Wheatfield at Gettysburg.
 (See the August 25th blog under the ”historical” link.)

 To describe himself: Larry says he is a “simple man, needing little out of life to be content.”
 He is not ashamed to confess his belief in the birth, death and resurrection of Jesus Christ.
-(This is the gospel.)His beliefs have helped through many a difficult time!
-He, also, says that he is a commonsense conservationist and environmentalist, He enjoys hiking; bird watching; studying flora and fauna; hunting; fishing; landscaping; Pennsylvania history and much, much more.
+(This is the gospel of 1 Corinthians 15: 1-4.)His beliefs have helped through many a difficult time!
+He, also, says that he is a commonsense conservationist and environmentalist, He enjoys hiking; bird watching; studying flora and fauna; hunting; fishing; landscaping; recording; Pennsylvania history, and much, much more.

 I have been blessed (or cursed) with so many interests that there are times I don’t know what route to take.
 The things I enjoy are many so I will make a list so anyone reading this will know who I am.
 I enjoy the outdoors (except ticks; skeeters and deer flies) My outdoor activies include hiking; outdoor photography; bird watching; wildflowers; hunting; fishing; nature landscaping; habitat work; I do wildlife, 18th century historical and nature art and field sketching….I play guitar and often will attend a country; gospel or bluegrass event.
 Many times I end up getting on stage and playing with up to 5 or 6 bands nonstop. (that is tiring) I retired from the state after over 33 years of service.
 I attend the Kittanning Free Methodist Church on old route 28.
 I am married to my wife of 15 years, Lauranne (Laurie).
 We have a springer spaniel and a ferret.